PunchThrough/bean-docs/src/features/hid.md

 After uploading the sketch, you will need to turn the Bean off, then on again, and then connect to it as a Bluetooth device in your normal computer Bluetooth settings.

-When you want to connect to the Bean with Bean Loader to upload a new sketch, you may need to go to your computer's Bluetooth settings and manually disconnect from the Bean.
-This is because HID requires pairing, and cannot connect to the Bean Loader while being used as a HID peripheral.
+When you want to connect to the Bean with Bean Loader to upload a new sketch, you will need to go to your computer's Bluetooth settings and both disconnect and un-pair the Bean.
+This is because BLE HID requires pairing, and cannot connect to the Bean Loader while being used as a HID peripheral.

 ```cpp
 void setup() {